 Twenty years ago, Toyota released Prius and we made our mark as the industry leader of hybrids.
 Since then, we've been furthering our quest for efficient yet powerful mobility and expanding our lineup of alternative fuel vehicles.

-Toyota is famous for its Prius lineup of hybrid vehicles, but for the 2019 and 2020 model years the number of hybrid models available from Toyota goes far beyond just the famously-efficient hatchback.
+Toyota is famous for its Prius lineup of hybrid vehicles, but for the 2021model years the number of hybrid models available from Toyota goes far beyond just the famously-efficient hatchback.
 Almost every Toyota model now has a hybrid variant, offering incredible fuel economy in even the largest SUVs.
 And these aren't the lifeless hybrid systems of yesteryear either.
 Many of them are highly capable of delivering a versatile and engaging driving experience while saving you money at the pump.

 In short, nearly the entire Toyota lineup offers a hybrid model, so if a Prius isn't your cup of tea, you don't have to make any compromises to reap the benefits of a hybrid-driven vehicle.

-For the first time ever, the world-famous Toyota Corolla is available as a hybrid.
-Offering 53 miles per gallon in the city and 52 on the highway, this attractive compact has a starting MSRP of just $22,950, making it one of the most affordable hybrid models available.
+The world-famous Toyota Corolla is available as a hybrid, offering 53 miles per gallon in the city and 52 on the highway.
+This attractive compact has a starting MSRP of just $22,950, making it one of the most affordable hybrid models available.

 The sporty Camry and luxurious Avalon sedans are also available with hybrid-drive systems, so you can have a larger sedan with outstanding fuel economy.